New U.S. property tax rules hit home

 David A. Altro is a frequent contributor to Paul Delean’s business column in the Montreal Gazette.

-Click here to view the article online or scroll down to read David’s interview about his new book, Owing U.S. Property – The Canadian Way, 2nd Edition.
+Scroll down to read David’s interview about his new book, Owing U.S. Property – The Canadian Way, 2nd Edition.

 Monday, August 29, 2011